London Cavaliers B.C.

-The London Cavaliers are a semi-professional basketball club, based in the Uxbridge area of West London, England.
+The London Cavaliers are a professional basketball club, based in the Uxbridge area of West London, England.
 The Cavaliers, formed in 2011, play their home games at Uxbridge College and compete in NBL Division 1, the second tier of the British basketball system.

 History

 Formed in 2011, the club, which started life as the senior team for the Bracknell Cobras junior basketball club, entered National League competition for the first time in 2012.
 The men's team split from the junior club to form the Cavaliers in 2014, and with an focus on elite player development, the team was promoted to the National Basketball League Division 1 in 2018.
 In their first season in Division 1, they secured a top 4 finish and reached the semi-finals of the end-of-season Playoffs.
 In 2024, the club was acquired by Vince Macaulay and Nhamo Shire.
 On 18 December 2024, Thames Valley Cavaliers announced that they had Rebranded to London Cavaliers.